 You spent much of your career on the agency side of the media business.
 What excited you about joining Active and has it been what you expected?

-Active International takes a very different approach from an agency – however, the goal of delivering value to clients and being a good media vendor partner is the same.
+Active International takes a very different approach from a traditional digital media – however, the goal of delivering value to clients and being a good media placement partner is the same.
 What excited me about joining Active was their ability to create leverage on both sides: media vendors and media clients.
 Active’s ability to marry the two sides in a successful model has been around for more than 30 years.
 When every major agency holding company now has a trading arm, you know the model works.

 What surprised me was the dizzying array of all we offer and our ability to create leverage for quality media through everything from securing hotel rooms, in store retail pop-ups, helicopters, jets, building leases, entertainment boxes at arenas, buying unsold inventory, to furniture for new office space.
 Active can help companies with access to anything in exchange for access to quality inventory or the ability to place your media schedule in quality media.